-(5) Treating resources carefully
+(5) Treating Resources with Care

-Both while developing new products and services and in operating production equipment, we ensure that negative impacts on the climate and environment are kept to the lowest possible level through a responsible use of resources.
+Both while developing new products and services and in operating production equipment, we ensure that negative impacts on the climate and environment are kept to a minimum through responsible use of resources.

 Each employee is responsible for treating natural resources carefully and helping to protect the environment and the climate through their individual behavior.